1. GENERAL PROVISIONS

 8. LIMITATIONS TO THE BANK'S LIABILITY

 8.1.
-General Limitation - gross negligence: The Bank shall be liable only for gross negligence in its business relation with the Client.
+General Limitation: The Bank shall be liable to the Client only for fraud (dol) or wilful misconduct (faute lourde) in its business relation with the Client.

 8.2.
 In particular, and without limitation, the Bank declines all responsibility for any loss or damage resulting from any abnormal and unforeseeable circumstances beyond the control of the Bank (force majeure), an act of war or revolution, strike, lockout, pandemic, boycott, blockades, an intervention of a public authority or any other similar event beyond the control of the Bank.
-The same rule shall apply to losses caused by criminal acts against the Bank, the interruption of its telecommunication system or any other similar event.
+The same rule shall apply to losses caused by criminal acts against the Bank, the interruption of its telecommunication system or any other similar event, or caused, partially or entirely by the fraud or negligence of the Client, a proxy of the Client, a person acting on the Client’s behalf or any third party appointed by the Client.
 The reservation in respect of strikes, lockouts, boycotts and blockades shall apply even if the Bank itself is a party to such measures or conflict.
 It is expressly agreed that all orders carried out by the Bank on instructions given by the Client according to these conditions are entirely at the risk of the Client in particular misunderstandings, errors, duplication, fraud, abuse and all misrepresentation, except where the Bank is grossly negligent.
-The Bank does not assume any responsibility for any advice it gives or fails to give to its clients, except if such omission constitutes a gross negligence.
+The Bank does not assume any responsibility for any advice it gives or fails to give to its clients, except in the case of the Bank’s fraud (dol) or wilful misconduct (faute lourde) or in the event of a breach by the Bank of applicable regulation.
 Any damage resulting from legal incapacity of the Client or of his authorised signatories, heirs, legatees or successors in title must be borne by the Client, unless such incapacity has been communicated to the Bank in writing.

 8.3.
 Liquidation of a legal entity: Should a legal entity be in bankruptcy, liquidation or administration, the Bank shall only execute instructions which are given by the competent person or officer appointed in accordance with applicable law.
 It is the duty of such competent person or officer to inform the Bank of his/her/its appointment.